yiisoft/docs/guide/en/start/hello.md

 ## Configuring router

-Now in order to map our handler to URL we need to configure router.
-We will use a factory to create configured router.
+Now to map our handler to URL we need to configure router.
+We will use a factory to create the configured router.
 Create `src/Factory/AppRouterFactory`:

 ```php
 <?php